Study Abroad Program Overview

 - 1 lecture course: 6 quarter/4 semester UC units

-- 3 elective courses: 4.5 quarter/3 semester UC units each
+- 3 seminar courses: 4.5 quarter/3 semester UC units each

 Use the following resources to learn about courses on UCEAP:

 - Academic Information in the Program Guide

 - MyEAP Course Catalog lists courses previously taken by UC students.
 Additional courses may be available and not all courses may still be offered.